temenostech/temenos-platform-documentation/docfx_project/home/techguides/user-creation-in-paas.md

 - For further details or issues related to Gitlab SSH keys usage, or other operating systems (MAC, Linux), please consult this link:  [https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

-# User Roles Management #

-By default, when your organisation is created, Temenos will provide you the link and access instructions to your designated organisation administrator (the first and only user with full rights on the platform).
-The administrator can create more users and navigate to the Roles section on the portal to assign various permissions to each user:

-To create a role, the admin will click on 'New Role' and fill in the blanks:

-The admin can select which permissions to set to each user.

-Once the role is created, the admin can assign it to a specific user:

-- go to the 'Users' tab and select the user
-- choose from the drop-down list the user
-- click 'Edit' on the user
-- choose from the drop-down list the role that needs to be assigned